nylas-samples/quickstart-email-node/readme.md

 npm start
 ```

-3. In the Nylas dashboard, create a new application and set the Google connector redirect URL to `http://localhost:3000/oauth/exchange`
+3. In the Nylas dashboard, create a new application and set the hosted auth callback URL to `http://localhost:3000/oauth/exchange`

 4. env variables